-For the fourth condition, we can clearly see that Types $A$ and $B$ vertices satisfy the same condition as Type $C$ vertices.
-Therefore, changing the Type $B$ vertices to Type $A$ also satisfies the fourth condition.
-Therefore, the new orientation is also semi-transitive.
+For the fourth condition, the vertices of types $A$ and $B$ also satisfy the same neighbourhood ordering condition.
+Therefore, changing the type $B$ vertices to type $A$ vertices also satisfies the fourth condition.
+Therefore, the new orientation is also semi-transitive. \end{proof}